DanielSantDev/Web-Projects/README.md

 Here are some of the projects available in this repository:

 ### ✅ [Tech Blog Website](Tech-Blog)
-This directory contains a basic HTML file that showcases a simple tech blog layout with associated CSS styles.
+This directory houses a collection of HTML files, each representing a blog post in a fictional tech blog, along with associated CSS styles.
+Each HTML file showcases a different topic in the tech world.

 ### ✅ [Marina Ruy Barbosa Model Website](Marina-Ruy-Barbosa-Model)
 This project is a static website built using HTML and CSS.
 It showcases information about Marina Ruy Barbosa, her biography, and related content.